Keturah and Lord Death by Martine Leavitt

 My main issue

-Granted, I've never really been into gothic culture, but I think all the following is still valid.
+Granted, I've never really been into goth culture, but I think all the following is still valid.

 Keturah has a very conversational friendship status with Lord Death (often thinking about him and his relationship with other people as well).
 It's written in a fantastical style, of course, so I'm trying to sort out the symbolism a bit mentally...
 God is mentioned, but that itself, within the fantasy framework, is honestly unsettling to me and another cause for concern.
 The story is really rooted in our world (not a world of complete metaphor), but then has no discussion of our Lord's claim upon us.
 Lord Death here is tall and dark, handsome, cold yet with deep desires, mysteriously romantic, intrepid, breathtaking, powerful, poetic, fearful and beautiful.
 But the truth is, Christ owns us body and soul.
 Christ holds the keys of Hades and of Death.
 We lay down our lives in service to Him and Him alone, and He will call His servants home to Himself when their days and service here are fulfilled.
 And beyond death is life everlasting.
 But, with this paradigm, we have absolutely no right to be pursuing Lord Death.
 There are a few quotes that I don't want to share for general consumption, but in short, contrary to what this book says, our time (and the means of that time) are not our own to choose.